The market for cannabis stocks is a train-wreck. Overall valuations are now at a greater than two-year low.

 The Company’s MPX product line is performing well.
 It backstopped its balance sheet with up to $100 million in financing from Gotham Green Partners.
 It now operates a total of 27 dispensaries.

-It will be interesting to see whether iAnthus is able to hold onto Wednesday’s gains (or even add to them).
+It will be interesting to see whether iAnthus is able to hold onto today’s gains (or even add to them).
 Cannabis investors will also be watching intently to see if Curaleaf sees any follow through after its strong gain on Wednesday.

 With valuations so compressed across the cannabis space, there are certainly other U.S.-based companies that present stellar value propositions.